OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

    3) Find Trader

 Trader always sells Bandages.
-Increase Traders Food and Mediical Sales.
+Increase Traders Food and Medical Sales.
 Add snowberry & supercorn seeds to Traders (Rarely & low level).
    Also, fix snowberry farming issues (from Home Depot Mod).
 Add Bicycle to Traders (Rarely & low level)
 Add Vehicles to Traders secret stash locked behind high Bartering. (from Home Depot Mod)
 	Reduced the Economic Value of vehicles... so they don't cost 350,000 dukes.
-Include Bedroll (and bedroll-like items) to traders.
+Include Bedroll to traders sell list.
 Also, LandClaim Block (rarely).

-	Added Home Depot bedroll substitute fixes, and included them in Traders sell list.
+Increase Food, Drink, and Medicine in Loot.

 Included other simple fixes from Home Depot Mod. (like previouly broken upgrades and repairing)
-Add a lot of other decorative stuff to Traders, for really no good reason. (stuff from my Home Depot Mod)

-Increase Food, Drink, and Medicine in Loot.

 HOW TO INSTALL
 --------------------------